ethereum-optimism/pm/src/audits.md

 The audit process is tied to the SDLC process.
 A fast-track audit process would only be needed if we find out that we need audits later in the SDLC process, most likely as a result of updates to the [FMAs](./fmas.md) or [excessive vulnerabilities in the last scheduled audit](#after-each-audit).
 The process described above is still applicable in these cases.

-If the audit process is started in later stages of the SDLC, the documentation will be ready and can be put together as the [Audit Readiness Document](./audit-readiness-template.md) by including a summary to the CEO, if that didn’t exist yet.
+If the audit process is started in later stages of the SDLC, the documentation will be ready and can be put together as the [Security Readiness Document](./security-readiness-template.md) by including a summary of the project, if that didn’t exist yet.

 We already know that we need an audit, and we can safely assume that an external audit by Spearbit will fulfil the requirements.
 Time and cost estimates can be provided with the help of PgM.